 Spero Therapeutics to Present Data at IDWeek 2022

-/EIN News/ -- CAMBRIDGE, Mass., Oct.
-19, 2022 (GLOBE NEWSWIRE) -- Spero Therapeutics, Inc. (Nasdaq: SPRO), a multi-asset clinical-stage biopharmaceutical company, focused on identifying, developing and commercializing treatments in high unmet need areas involving rare diseases and multi-drug resistant (MDR) bacterial infections, today announced data presentations for 7 abstracts accepted at the Infectious Disease Society of America (IDSA) IDWeek™ 2022, taking place from October 19 – 23, 2022 in Washington, DC.
+CAMBRIDGE, Mass., Oct.
+19, 2022 (GLOBE NEWSWIRE) -- Spero Therapeutics, Inc. SPRO, a multi-asset clinical-stage biopharmaceutical company, focused on identifying, developing and commercializing treatments in high unmet need areas involving rare diseases and multi-drug resistant (MDR) bacterial infections, today announced data presentations for 7 abstracts accepted at the Infectious Disease Society of America (IDSA) IDWeek™ 2022, taking place from October 19 – 23, 2022 in Washington, DC.

 Spero-affiliated presentations will showcase clinical and nonclinical data for tebipenem HBr, Spero's oral antibiotic investigational candidate in development for the treatment of adults with complicated urinary tract infection (cUTI), including pyelonephritis, along with health outcomes and epidemiologic data highlighting the potential utility of tebipenem HBr to address unmet medical need.
 SPR206 will also figure prominently with in vitro analysis of target pathogens and clinical isolates, along with clinical data for SPR206 in healthy adult subjects supportive of further development in the treatment of pulmonary infections.